Natalie Paris: Musical theatre

-Paris started her career in musicals as a child and was in West End productions such as Les Miserables at the age of 10 and Chitty Chitty Bang Bang.
-She was cast as Louise in the 2005 version of Sunday in the Park with George at the Menier Chocolate Factory with Anna-Jane Casey and Daniel Evans.
+Paris started her career in musicals as a child in West End productions such as Les Miserables and Chitty Chitty Bang Bang.
+She played Louise in the 2005 version of Sunday in the Park with George at the Menier Chocolate Factory with Anna-Jane Casey and Daniel Evans.
 The show transferred to the Wyndham's Theatre in 2006, with Jenna Russell taking over the role of Dot/Marie.
 Paris was also part of the original cast recording of the show.
 In 2014 she played one of the Ballet Girls in the musical Billy Elliott at Victoria Palace.

 Paris was part of the cast of the musical SIX since its beginnings, when the show was still in its workshop stage, before the Edinburgh Fringe in 2018 together with Aimie Atkinson.
 In 2019 Paris and fellow five cast members of the show were nominated for the Olivier Award for Best Actress in a Supporting Role in a Musical.
 The musical was also nominated for Best New Musical, as well as Marlow and Moss for Outstanding Achievement in Music, Carrie-Anne Ingrouille as Best Theatre Choreographer and Gabriella Slade for Best Costume Design.
 During the ceremony the full cast performed the song "Ex Wives" from the show.
 Paris left the show in 2021.

 In 2022 the original cast of the musical reprised their roles for three concerts at Hampton Court Palace.

 Paris was part of the cast of the new musical The Regulars, which played as a one-night concert at the Hope Mill Theatre, in Manchester on 29 January 2022, as part of the annual LGBTQIA+ Arts Festival.